Real Steel (horse): 2018: six-year-old season

 On his first appearance of 2018, Real Steel was sent back to Dubai in an attempt to repeat his 2016 victory in the Dubai Turf and started at odds of 10/1 in a 15-runner field.
 Partnered by Mickael Barzalona he stayed on strongly in the closing stages to dead heat with Deirdre for third place behind Benbatl and Vivlos.
 Barzalona said "He turned in a good race, but he just didn't have enough."
 In his second attempt to win the Yasuda Kinen on 3 June, Real Steel failed to reproduce his best form and trailed home towards the rear of the sixteen-runner field.
 He was retired shortly after the race when he sustained a torn ligament in his right foreleg.

 Real Steel's mark of 116 placed him 163rd in the 2018 World's Best Racehorse Rankings with a rating of 117.

+Racing form

+Real Steel won four races out of 17 starts.
+This data is available based on JBIS, netkeiba and racingpost.